What can a Marketing Copywriter do for your brand?

 Some of the common triggers used in advertising to create emotional engagement include:

-- Instant gratification: Consumers expect this today.
-Whether it is a discount for buying now, or instant access to an eBook or learning platform, don’t keep your audience waiting or you will lose them!
+Consumers expect this today.
+Whether it is a discount for buying now, or instant access to an eBook or learning platform.
+Don’t keep your audience waiting or you will lose them!

-- Happiness: Advertising often depicts pictures of happy, smiling people enjoying a product or service.
-Coca Cola and McDonald’s have done this very effectively in many of their campaigns over the years with one notable campaign being the introduction of Happy Meals and wonder and excitement on the face of children.
+Advertising often depicts pictures of happy, smiling people enjoying a product or service.
+Coca Cola and McDonald’s have done this very effectively in many of their campaigns over the years eg. the introduction of Happy Meals with the wonder and excitement on the face of children.

-- Fear: Fear is one of the most effective emotional triggers.
-Fear campaigns have been used very successfully over the years.
+Fear is one of the most effective emotional triggers.
 The Grim Reaper ads of the 80s were used to drive awareness and education around AIDS and HIV transmission.
 More recently, the Stop Smoking campaigns have used fear as a driving force to raise awareness of the dangers of smoking.

-- Trust: This is one of the single most used emotions in selling campaigns.
+Trust is one of the single most used emotions in selling campaigns.
 Being visible creates credibility and builds trust with an audience.
-Offering money back guarantees and free trials to reduce risk are some of the most common tactics used for businesses ranging from software licenses to gym memberships and weight loss programs.
+Offering money back guarantees and free trials to reduce risk are some of the common tactics used.
+Businesses ranging from software licenses to gym memberships and weight loss programs commonly use these tactics.

-- Sadness: This has been used effectively in many campaigns ranging from climate change, wildlife conservation, and famine eradication programs.
-“Shock and awe” are also common traits of this kind of campaign.
-The purpose behind sadness and shock in campaigns is to create empathy and compassion to drive an action.
+Sadness has been used effectively in many campaigns.
+Climate change, wildlife conservation, and famine eradication programs draw on this emotion.
+“Shock and awe” are also common traits of this kind of campaign creating empathy and compassion to drive an action.

-- Anger: Commonly, anger is used in political advertising or advertising to drive change.
+Anger is commonly used in political advertising to shift mindset.
 For example, the recent Black Lives Matter campaigns.
 This is often combined with frustration and can be a very powerful motivator when used cleverly.

-- Belonging: It is human nature to have a desire to belong to a group or community.
-Being part of a team to achieve something collectively is another powerful way to sell things like memberships to organisations.
+It is human nature to have a desire to belong to a group or community.
+Being part of a team to achieve something collectively is a powerful way to sell things like memberships to organisations and clubs.

-- Guilt: One of the most powerful human emotions is guilt.
-Guilt has been used effectively over the years in a number of campaigns for not for profits such as Save the Children, World Vision child sponsorship programs, and more recently in the fundraisers for the Australian Bushfires of 2019/20.
+One of the most powerful human emotions is guilt.
+Guilt has been used effectively over the years in a number of campaigns.
+Not for profits such as Save the Children, World Vision child sponsorship programs, and more recently in the fundraisers for the Australian Bushfires of 2019/20 rely heavily on guilt.

-- Value: These days, value-based advertising is one of the hottest marketing trends.
-Any consumer likes to feel that they have been given a “good deal,” whether saving or getting more features and tools.
-The big thing with value-based campaigns is that people will remember the way you made them feel during the process and a good experience brings enormous value to a brand.
+These days, value-based advertising is one of the hottest marketing trends.
+Any consumer likes to feel that they have been given a “good deal’.
+This might be a saving or having access to more features and tools.
+The big thing with value-based campaigns is that people will remember the way you made them feel bringing enormous value to a brand.

 As a starting point for emotional-based campaigns, it is important to understand your consumers’ mindset and their buying triggers.
-Marketing copywriters will have a good understanding of consumer psychology and the emotional triggers that will resonate with your audience to drive an action.
+Marketing copywriters will have a good understanding of consumer psychology and the triggers that will resonate to drive an action.

 Where do I start with drafting my own marketing copy?